Create Controller Fault Routine

 Check for a Specific Fault

 In this article, we will learn how to clear fault on Allen Bradley PLCs.
 Which is the continuation of our previous article.
-We will examine the automatic cleaning of the fault types that we have determined specifically, and notifications at prescan time.
+We will examine the automatic cleaning of the fault types that we have determined specifically, and error notifications at prescan time.

 You can find our previous article at the link below.